potapczuk/2015-eventts/README.md

 # eventts
-Java EE web app to share events with the world using JSF, EJB, JPA, JTA and Hibernate
+Java EE web app to share events with the world using JSF, EJB, CDI, JPA, JTA and Hibernate